17 Coaching Techniques to Improve Skills

 4 - Ask Better Questions

 If you are not the MOST curious person in the room, on the field, in the ring, on the mat, or in the gym, then you have a lot of room to improve.
+Asking insightful questions is one of the coaching methods that can lead to breakthroughs.

 If your athlete has a problem, or isn't performing to the level that she should, chances are, you need to uncover something that cannot be revealed in a movement assessment.